Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-There is an alternative form of computation that is naturally compact and robust, and very well studied in the context of a different type of biological information processing~\autocite{mead1990neuromorphic,HKP1991,dayan2005theoretical,goodfellow2016deep}.
-Neural computation has several distinctive hallmarks: mixed analog/digital decision-making, recognition of high-dimensional patterns, reliance on the collective influence of many distributed weak interactions, robustness to noise, and an inherent ability to learn and generalize.
-Surprisingly, neural network models map naturally onto theoretical models of well-mixed chemical networks\autocite{rossler1974synthetic,Hjelmfelt1991-uq}, genetic regulatory networks~\autocite{buchlerSchemesCombinatorialTranscription2003,mjolsness1991connectionist,lewis1991steady}, and signal transduction cascades\autocite{Bray1995-yf,helikar2008emergent}, helping to characterize the capabilities of these systems and enabling experimental demonstrations of pattern recognition and neuromorphic computing both in cell-free biochemical circuits and within living cells~\autocite{Qian2011-jh,Cherry2018-qf,rizik2021synthetic,chen2022synthetic}.
+Neural computation is an alternative form of naturally compact computation with several distinctive hallmarks~\autocite{HKP1991,dayan2005theoretical,goodfellow2016deep}: mixed analog/digital decision-making, recognition of high-dimensional patterns, reliance on the collective influence of many distributed weak interactions, robustness to noise, and an inherent ability to learn and generalize.
+A paradigmatic neural network model is the Hopfield associative memory\autocite{Hopfield1982-yy}, which conceptualizes dynamics as a random walk on an energy landscape that has been sculpted by learning to contain attractor basins at each memory.
+Surprisingly, neural network models map naturally onto models of well-mixed chemical networks\autocite{rossler1974synthetic,Hjelmfelt1991-uq}, genetic regulatory networks~\autocite{mjolsness1991connectionist}, and signal transduction cascades\autocite{Bray1995-yf}; such networks have been experimentally demonstrated both in cell-free systems and within living cells~\autocite{Qian2011-jh,Cherry2018-qf,okumura2022nonlinear,rizik2022synthetic}.
 But these well-mixed approaches still separate decision making from downstream processes.

-Neural information processing principles within molecular self-assembly have been harder to discern, and perhaps at first appear as a contradiction in terms.
-An early thermodynamic view of how free-energy minimization in molecular self-assembly could be akin to the Hopfield model of neural associative memory did not lead to concrete realizations~\autocite{conradSelfassemblyMechanismMolecular1989}.
-However, a recent kinetic view of multi-component systems that permit assembly of many distinct structures using the same components (“multifarious self-assembly”)~\autocite{Murugan2015-ps,zhong_associative_2017} revealed concrete connections to Hopfield associative memories~\autocite{Hopfield1982-yy} and models of hippocampal place cells~\autocite{moserPlaceCellsGrid2008} at the level of collective dynamics, even though individual molecules do not mimic the mechanistic behavior of individual neurons.
+Neural information processing principles embedded within molecular self-assembly have been harder to discern, and perhaps at first appear as a contradiction in terms.
+An early thermodynamic view of how free-energy minimization in molecular self-assembly could be akin to the Hopfield model did not lead to concrete realizations~\autocite{conradSelfassemblyMechanismMolecular1989}.
+However, a recent kinetic view of multicomponent systems that permit assembly of many distinct structures using the same components (“multifarious self-assembly”)~\autocite{Murugan2015-ps,zhong_associative_2017} revealed concrete connections to Hopfield associative memories~\autocite{Hopfield1982-yy} and models of hippocampal place cells~\autocite{moserPlaceCellsGrid2008} at the level of collective dynamics, even though individual molecules do not explicitly mimic the mechanistic behavior of individual neurons.